-If you are engaged for six months or more before being married, go through in-depth pre-marital counseling (not just one visit with the preacher, high five, walk out, and get married), and take some pre-marriage classes, then you're off to a great start.
-With these factors in the equation, the success rate for marriage goes from 50% failing to almost none of them failing.
+If you are engaged for six months or more before being married, go through in-depth pre-marital counseling (not just one visit with the preacher, high-five, walk out, and get married) and take some pre-marriage classes.
+You may think that’s overdoing it, but there are four main areas that need to be in harmony before you get married.

-Kids: Dig into each other’s expectations about kids and make sure they’re compatible.
+Dig into each other’s expectations about kids and make sure they’re compatible.
 How many do you have in mind?
 How should children be raised?
 Should they be allowed to run around like wild animals, or do we make them behave?

+Discuss how you can honor your parents yet separate from them and become one.
+If you don’t agree about what this looks like from the get-go, you may be headed for real trouble.
 Dave recommends renting for the first six months of marriage (even if you’re in a position to buy) in case you need to move farther away from one of your families than you thought!

 From Stress to Success

-Don’t fool yourself into thinking that things have to be perfect.
+Don’t fool yourself into thinking things have to be perfect.
 Having a solid, healthy relationship is a great goal, but shooting for perfect is too much pressure.
 There’s no such thing!

 The good news is this: Knowing the four main problem areas for marriage gives you the opportunity to focus on them before you ever walk down the aisle.
 You can turn what are trouble spots for most people into areas of strength and success that will hold you together for a lifetime.